 (1) A professional teacher certificate issued to an applicant shall be valid as of the date the application is determined by the Department to be complete and shall expire five (5) years from the date the complete application is received by the Department.

-D. Renewal: A professional teacher certificate is renewable for a five (5) year term unless the teacher has attained certification from the National Board for Professional Teaching Standards, in which case the renewal period is for a ten (10) year term.
+D. Renewal: A professional teacher certificate is renewable for a five (5) year term.

 (1) To renew a professional certificate, an applicant shall meet the requirements of Sections 5.1 and 6.1 of this rule, and either: